 Our Collection of Your Personal Data

 Information Received from Other Sources.
 We may receive information about you from publicly available and third-party databases or services that provide information or from third parties with whom we have agreements (including an individual’s name and contact information), and combine this data with information we already have about you.
-This helps us to update, expand and analyze our records, identify new members and provide products and services that may be of interest to you.
+This helps us to update, expand and analyze our records, and provide information and services that may be of interest to you.
 We will obtain your consent before contacting you if required by the law of the country in which you are located.

 How We Use Information

 Service Data.
 AAOMS uses the data you provide to us to provide you with services requested; inform you of the Association’s and OMS services and materials; and for such other purposes within the scope of the Association’s exempt purpose and mission.
 Additionally, AAOMS may share data you provide to it with vendors and other third parties in order to process your requests and to inform you of materials and services that may be of interest to you.
 It is AAOMS policy to never share email addresses with third parties beyond the need to fulfill your requests.

 Correspondence.
 If you correspond with AAOMS via email, the postal service, our web forms, or other forms of communication, we may retain the correspondence and the information it contains.
 We may use the information for business purposes, including responding to your inquiry, notifying you of AAOMS-related opportunities, and other marketing purposes (please read the Marketing section below for more information on our marketing practices and how to opt out or unsubscribe).